shopnilsazal/rafiqul.dev/src/content/posts/python-http-journey-part-1/index.md

 - **Socket buffers are the critical interface**: These kernel-space ring buffers decouple network speed from application speed, enabling efficient flow control
 - **System calls are expensive**: Every transition between user and kernel space involves context switches, which is why minimizing these calls matters for performance

 At this point in our journey, data sits ready in socket receive buffers, waiting for your application to read it.
-The kernel has done its job—ensuring reliable, ordered delivery of bytes.
+The kernel has done its job ensuring reliable, ordered delivery of bytes.
 But how does Python efficiently monitor potentially thousands of these sockets without blocking?
 How does a single thread handle concurrent connections?

 In [**Part 2**,](/posts/python-http-journey-part-2) we'll explore the application layer—where asyncio's event loop, epoll multiplexing, and the ASGI protocol come together to build the scalable web applications you write every day.
 We'll see how Python bridges the gap between low-level socket operations and high-level framework code, making concurrent programming both powerful and elegant.